uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 3.7.1 =
+* Replace jquery.multi-select composer dependency with local copy (since the composer package was removed).
+Props @julienlusson the catch!

 = 3.7.0 =
 * Drop support for PHP 7.2 and 7.3.
 Minimum PHP version is now 7.4 (due to google-api-php-client requirements).